oaknational/Oak-Web-Application/README.md

 touch .env
 ```

 Now populate the file with secret manager services and the Oak config location.
-See [here](https://www.notion.so/oaknationalacademy/How-to-set-up-OWA-21ae880e58bb40bfaaa289030e984abd?pvs=4) for further details.
+Fill in other values, if required, by asking another member of the team.

 Now install dependencies